Psychological Approach to Dream Analysis: Unlocking Hidden Meanings

 2. Identify the strongest emotion in the dream, not the most dramatic event.

-FAQ: Psychological Approach to Dream Analysis
+FAQ: Psychological Dream Analysis

 Which psychological approach uses the technique of dream analysis?